Toxic (TV series)

-Toxic (အဆိပ်သွေး) is a Burmese zombie thriller horror television series.
+Toxic (အဆိပ်သွေး) is a Burmese zombie horror thriller television series.
 It aired on Canal+ Zat Lenn, on every Thursday at 20:00.
 Its season 1 aired from May 3 to July 19, 2018 for 12 episodes and season 2 aired from January 31 to April 18, 2019 for 12 episodes.

+This series follows a group of researchers searching for cure and also surviving against unexpected zombie apocalypse happening in nearby village.